-A medium build breed with characteristic high-set ears, an elongated head and medium set tail, the Bavarian Mountain Hound is not commonly found in the domestic environment due to its desire for plentiful outdoor space, but rather, the breed is popularly owned by game wardens and foresters in need of a responsive and robust hunting companion.
+A medium build breed with high-set ears, an elongated head and medium-set tail, the Bavarian Mountain Hound is not commonly found in the home due to its desire for outdoor space, but is popularly owned by game wardens and foresters in need of a responsive and robust hunting companion.
 The Bavarian Mountain Hound does, however, have an amiable temperament, making it an affectionate and companionable dog for families.
 Commonly recognised in colour variations of brindle or black-masked fawn.

-Despite being discrepancies across gender, this breed typically weighs between 20-25 kg, with an average life expectancy of 10 years, although this is subject to change depending on appropriate care given.
-The Bavarian Mountain Hound has a powerful hunting instinct that relies upon sharp senses and agility, notorious to this breed.
+Despite discrepancies across gender, the breed typically weighs between 20-25 kg, with an average life expectancy of 10 years.
+The Bavarian Mountain Hound has a powerful hunting instinct that relies upon sharp senses and agility, notorious to the breed.
 Poised, agile and devoted to its family, the breed makes a great addition to the active family or to a dedicated sole owner, providing its needs for activity, enrichment and companionship are met.

 With the Bavarian Mountain Hound there exists few known common health threats, whether serious or otherwise.
 The resilient constitution of this breed, bred into it for the purposes of tracking, translates through general good health.